OfekItzhaki/Album-hub/README.md

 # Album-hub
-this project is aiming to become a professional online album hub ..
+Online album hub that is built using Angular as front-end and NodeJs as back-end.